openjdm/openjdm.github.io/book/decisions_under_pressure.md

 under time pressure: the Recognition-Primed Decision model.
-This model focuses on the experience of the decision maker, tactics such as intuition and mental simulation, and a decision-making strategy that emphasizes coming to conclusions without direct comparisons.<span class="Apple-converted-space"> </span>
+This model focuses on the experience of the decision maker, tactics such as intuition and mental simulation, and a decision-making strategy that emphasizes coming to conclusions without direct comparisons.

 Klein emphasizes the importance of the decision maker’s level of expertise.
 Experts in a field are able to “see the invisible” [(Klein,